linuxmint/linuxmint.github.io/reference/git/cinnamon-tutorials/xlet-settings-ref.md

 - `indent: true`: Indent the widget in the settings page to help with organizing your layout.
 - `dependency: "<key>"`: where `key` is the name of a `checkbox` or `combobox` setting.
   If it is a checkbox and that checkbox setting is un-checked, this setting will be hidden.
-  If it is a combobox, you need to state a option of this combobox too, e.g. `"type=http"`.
+  If it is a combobox, you need to state an option of this combobox too, e.g. `"type=http"`.
 Your setting will only be visible if the given option is selected in the combobox.
   The checkbox/combobox must occur <em>before</em> the setting that depends on it.
 - `tooltip`: Adds a popup tooltip to the widget